Turkey Loaf Recipe

 • Plain Breadcrumbs – you can use regular or panko breadcrumbs.
 Italian breadcrumbs would also be really delicious with this recipe.

-How to Make Turkey Meatloaf
+How to Make Turkey Loaf

 This is a super easy and healthy turkey meatloaf recipe.
 Simply sauté the veggies, then mix with everything else and bake.
 The result is a moist and flavorful dinner!
 For full recipe details, including ingredients and measurements, see the printable recipe card below.
-Here is step by step what you can expect when making this recipe:

-Preheat Oven + Prep Baking Sheet
+1. Preheat Oven + Prep Baking Sheet

 Preheat oven to 375° F. Line a small sheet pan (or loaf pan) with aluminum foil or parchment paper and spray with nonstick spray.
 Set aside.

-Sauté the Onions + Celery
+2. Sauté the Onions + Celery

 In a large skillet, melt the butter over medium heat.
 Sauté onion and celery until tender.

-Combine Remaining Ingredients, hen Add Sautéed Veggies, Forming a Loaf
+3. Combine Remaining Ingredients, hen Add Sautéed Veggies, Forming a Loaf

 While veggies are cooking, combine remaining ingredients (ground turkey, egg, bread crumbs, salt + pepper, poultry seasoning, cinnamon, dried thyme, dried parsley, honey and chopped pecans) into a large bowl.
 Add in the sautéed onion mixture and stir to incorporate everything together.